General election 2024: What happens when an election is called?

 What happens on polling day?

-Voting can be done in person at polling stations on 4 July, or before this by post.
+Voting can be done in person at polling stations, or before this by post.
 Polling stations open at 7am and close at 10pm.
-For people voting in person photographic ID will, for the first time in a general election, be required.
+In 2024, for the first time in a general election, photographic ID was required.
 7 www.electoralcommission.org.uk/voting-and-elections/voter-id (Photographic ID was required for local elections in 2023 and 2024.)

 Once voting closes at 10pm, an exit poll is announced.
 This is a survey of in-person voters taken at a sample of around 150 constituencies in England, Scotland and Wales.
 Exit polls have taken place in various forms since 1974, and have correctly predicted the largest party on every occasion.
 8 www.independent.co.uk/news/uk/politics/exit-polls-election-results-come-out-uk-what-are-they-how-work-explained-a7779821.html